bekzatkarayev/NET-training-01-07/README.md

 Basically, last two elements of the array are compared, lesser one is ignored and array is resized by one.
 Resulting array is passed to FindMax method repeatedly until single element is left, that is the largest element of the initial array.
 NUnit unit tests are provided.

+#### Task 03
+"Balanced array" is an array of size n, which has an element at position i, so that sum of elements at positions 0, 1, ..., i - 1  and sum of elements at positions i + 1, i + 2, ..., n - 1 are equal.
+FindElementOfBalancedArray algorithm searches for an element in the input array that makes the array "balanced".

+Since array contains real numbers, decimal type was used to ensure precision of calculation.
+Each element of the array is checked for the condition, first matching element's index is returned.
+If no such element is found, null is returned.